Heng Fa Chuen station

-It is the only station on the line that is on the ground level, and among the only two stations which is not underground.
+It is the only station on the line that is on the ground level, and one of only two stations that are not underground.
 It is one of three Island line stations that have opposing side platforms, as opposed to island platforms or side platforms on different levels of a station.
 (The others are Sheung Wan and Kennedy Town stations.)

 The MTR depot for the Island line, the Chai Wan Depot, is located to the northeast of the station.
 Automatic platform gates were installed in this station in April 2011.